-Bodyfulness: Somatic mindfulness & embodied experience
+Bodyfulness: Somatic mindfulness / embodied awareness

 Sometimes, mindfulness is defined as ‘mind’ observing ‘body’.
 It is good to remember that this is just a way of speaking.
 There is no such thing as a disembodied ‘mind’.
 We are a ‘whole person’ process, whether we are aware of that or not.
 Mindfulness refers to our embodied experience of this ‘whole person’ process.